Wedding Welcome Bag Series: #1 Welcome Bags? Yes or No

 Here are a few questions to help you decide to make Welcome Bags or not:

 If you answered “Yes” to all these questions, then you probably should make Welcome Bags.
 Check out our “Best Things to Put in your Island Welcome Bag” blog post.
+Here are some things to think about before you start buying your things:

 2. The cost of your bags will depend on a few things: 1.
 What you will put in them.
 2.Will you provide one bag per person or one per family/couple?
 3. What can you bring to your destination vs buy locally at your destination?
 By adding items like “Hang-over Kits”, local snacks, inflatable water toys, bottled water, then you can keep costs low while making a big impact.
-If you are getting married in Isla Mujeres, Mexico then we can build your bags for you.

-4. Depending on when your guests are arriving and where they are staying, Welcome Bag delivery might get burdensome.
+3. Depending on when your guests are arriving and where they are staying, Welcome Bag delivery might get burdensome.
 If everyone is staying at the same hotel then it will be much easier, but if they are scattered then you might need to hand them out at the Welcome Reception instead.
 Check out the “Tips on How to Deliver your Welcome Bags” blog post for tips and tricks to ensure your guests receive their bags when they arrive.

 If you decide that a Welcome Bag is not needed, then at the very least consider providing your guests with a Welcome Letter (as stated above) that thanks people for coming but also includes contact information, helpful tips for the area (places to eat, things to do, where to get cash exchanged, etc) and the Schedule of Events with a map.
 This could be emailed to each guest a couple days before they arrive or it can be at their hotel upon arrival.
 We spell out what should be included in the Welcome Letter in our “What to include in a Welcome Letter for your Destination Wedding” post.